|

 The ISP must be able to host the web site and have the bandwidth to provide fast access.
 It is also important that the site provides the facilities to use Forms from the start and other interactive actions involving scripts in the future.
 They should also be able handle secure transactions in case you wish to take card details over the Internet although you would expect to pay extra for such facilities.

-- Freezone - where this site is hosted with both free services and a number of good value business hosting packages.
+TsoHost - where this site is hosted.
+It used to be Freezone and has a number of good value business hosting packages.
 Free virus checking of incoming and outgoing email and trapping of spam.
 Claims to host over 12,000 business sites.
 I have set up several users on Freezone.

-- Hypermart - A very large USA host with 500,000 sites.
-Free hosting including SSL if you can tolerate banner adverts and an address like http://myfirm.hypermart.net.
-An established page with lots of information but not yet all in the standard format.
+Hypermart - Used to be a very large USA host with 500,000 sites.
+No longer in business.
+Free hosting included SSL if you can tolerate banner adverts and an address like http://myfirm.hypermart.net.
 I look after one site using secure forms on Hypermart.

-- Freeserve - The first and arguably still the best of the Free ISPs.
-A good starting place and very suitable as a backup or club site - my own site is mirrored on Freeserve and I have set up a club site on Freeserve.
-The link is to a very well established and much visited page providing general background and information including ways to install Freeserve without your machine being customised by their CD!
+Freeserve - No longer in business.
+The first and arguably the best of the Free ISPs.
+A good starting place and very suitable as a backup or club site - my own site was mirrored on Freeserve and I have set up a club site on Freeserve.